ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## The general structure of an ss3sim simulation

+ss3sim comes with both low-level functions that modify SS3 configuration files and high-level functions that combine these low-level functions into a complete simulation experiment (Figure 1, Table 1).
+In this paper we will focus on the structure of the high-level function `run_ss3sim`;
+however, the low-level functions can be used on their own as part of a more customized simulation wrapper function (Text S1).

 An ss3sim simulation requires three types of input:
 (1) a base SS3 model describing the underlying truth, or operating model (OM);